Uniquely identifiable characteristics

 Hypericin is a red-orange coloured naphodianthrone, an anthraquinone derivative, and acts as an antibiotic if consumed.
 It is also fluorescent.
-Being a chromophore the molecule can cause photo-sensitisation, which has been observed in animals which happen to eat any St John's Wort.
-Once an animal has become photo-sensitised to Hypericum, the sensitisation will remain for the rest of its life, when further exposure of the skin to the sun results in skin lesions which develop 1-2 weeks after exposure.
+Being a chromophore the molecule can cause photo-sensitization, which has been observed in animals which happen to eat any St John's Wort.
+Once an animal has become photo-sensitized to Hypericum, the sensitization will remain for the rest of its life, when further exposure of the skin to the sun results in skin lesions which develop 1-2 weeks after exposure.
 Subsequent exposure of the skin to UV light from the sun will result in increasingly severe symptoms.

 Hypericin preferentially accumulates in cancerous tissues and has found use as an indicator of cancerous cells.
 By way of its photo-activation properties, it may also find use as a means of treating cancerous tissue which would then be activated when the tissue is illuminated by a strong source of light.
 It also exhibits photo-activated activity against various virii.
 It has (a much reduced) activity against viruses when in the dark, which may be mediated by a differing mechanism.